Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Preliminaries

 \begin{definition}[\textbf{Urban Region}] We define urban regions as non-overlapping irregular areas in a city, which are partitioned by main road networks, such as a block, denoted as $\mathcal{L}=\{L_1, L_2,\ldots, L_{N_L}\}$. \end{definition}

-\begin{definition}[\textbf{Socioeconomic Prediction Problem}] Given a set of socioeconomic indicators $\mathcal{I}=\{I_1,\ldots, I_{N_I}\}$ in LBSN such as population, commercial activity, user activity and rating, the socioeconomic prediction task aims to predict the value of these indicators for urban regions based on various LBSN data, i.e., learn a mapping function $f:\mathcal{L}\rightarrow \mathcal{V_I}$, where $\mathcal{V_I}$ is the range of indicator $I\in\mathcal{I}$. \end{definition}
+\begin{definition}[\textbf{Socioeconomic Prediction Problem}] Given a set of socioeconomic indicators $\mathcal{I}=\{I_1,\ldots, I_{N_I}\}$ of urban regions such as population, commercial activity, social activity and service quality, the socioeconomic prediction task aims to predict the value of these indicators for urban regions based on various urban data, i.e., learn a mapping function $f:\mathcal{L}\rightarrow \mathcal{V_I}$, where $\mathcal{V_I}$ is the range of indicator $I\in\mathcal{I}$. \end{definition}